-A13.5 Waterbody Assessment Against Quality Elements
+A13.5 Waterbody assessment against quality elements

-This section details a site-specific assessment of the Proposed Scheme against quality elements for biology, physico-chemical and hydromorphological elements for the water bodies.
+This section details a site-specific assessment of the Proposed Scheme against quality elements for biology, physico-chemical and hydromorphological elements for the relevant water bodies.

-A13.5.1Hydromorphology
+A13.5.1 Hydromorphology

-This section provides a summary of the known existing hydromorphology risk issues for the water bodies (see Table A13.3).
+Table 13.3 provides a summary of the known existing hydromorphology risk issues for the water bodies.

-Table A13.3: Hydromorphology Scoping Summary
+Table 13.3: Hydromorphology scoping summary

-WFD Assessment Questions Liffey Estuary Upper Dublin Groundwater IE_EA_G_008 Liffey_180 Liffey_190 Camac_040 Poddle_010 Grand Canal Main Line Consider if your activity could impact on the hydromorphology (for example morphology or water flow) of a water body at high status?
-No. Not High status.
-N/A No. Not High status.
+WFD Assessment Questions Dublin Groundwater IE_EA_G_008 Liffey_170 Liffey_180 Liffey_190 Camac_040 Liffey Estuary Upper Consider if your activity could impact on the hydromorphology (for example morphology or water flow) of a water body at high status?
+N/A No. Not High st atus.
 Consider if your activity could significantly impact the hydromorphology of any water body?
-No. Surface water drainage flow and volume will not significantly change.
 No, it is not considered that any element of the Proposed Scheme will result in a possible exposure route to groundwater.
-No. Surface water drainag e flow and volur me will not signil ficantly change.
-Consider if your activity is in a water body that is heavily modified for the same use as your activity?
-No. Not a HMWB (Heavily Modified Water Body).
-N/A No. Not a HM /IWB.
-No. Yes an AWB, but current modifications not changed and no new modifications.
+Surface water draina he Proposed Schem ume will not Consider if your activity is in a water body that is heavily modified for the same use as your activity?
+N/A No. Not a HMW /B.